-- To pay a dividend of SEK 5.25 per share, totalling SEK 1,436 m (899), in accordance with the proposal by the Board of Directors. - To appoint the following persons as members of the Nomination Committee: Jan Andersson (Swedbank Robur fonder), Lars Erik Forsgårdh, Ola Peter Gjessing (Norges Bank Investment Management), Anders Oscarsson (AMF) and Anders Ullberg (Chairman of the Board). - To raise the Director's fee to the Chairman of the Board by SEK 175,000 to SEK 1,575,000, to raise the fees to Members who are not Boliden employees by SEK 25,000 to SEK 525,000, and to maintain the fees unchanged to members of the Committees at SEK 190,000 payable to the Chairman of the Audit Committee, SEK 90,000 payable to each of the two other members of the Audit Committee, and SEK 50,000 to each of the two members of the Remuneration Committee, all in accordance with the proposal by the Nomination Committee. - To elect Deloitte AB as the company's auditors for the period up to and including the next Annual General Meeting, in accordance with the proposal by the Nomination Committee and that auditors' fees shall be payable in accordance with the approved invoices received.
+- To disburse just under SEK 1,573 m to the shareholders, in addition to the ordinary dividend, corresponding to SEK 5.75 per share, in the form of an automatic redemption procedure.
+This, coupled with the ordinary dividend, resulted in a total payment to the shareholders of almost SEK 3,829 m. - To appoint the following persons as members of the Nomination Committee: Jan Andersson (Swedbank Robur fonder), Lars Erik Forsgårdh, Ola Peter Gjessing (Norges Bank Investment Management), Anders Oscarsson (AMF) and Anders Ullberg (Chairman of the Board). - To raise the Director's fee to the Chairman of the Board by SEK 75,000 to SEK 1,650,000, to raise the fees to Members who are not Boliden employees by SEK 25,000 to SEK 550,000, and to maintain the fees unchanged to members of the Committees at SEK 190,000 payable to the Chairman of the Audit Committee and SEK 90,000 payable to each of the two other members of the Audit Committee, and SEK 50,000 to each of the two members of the Remuneration Committee, all in accordance with the proposal by the Nomination Committee. - To elect Deloitte AB as the company's auditors for the period up to and including the next Annual General Meeting, in accordance with the proposal by the Nomination Committee and that auditors' fees shall be payable in accordance with the approved invoices received.